 A great way to carry this out is by hiring people who know and grew up in the local area.
-This can prove to be a huge advantage in building your local base because there is no one more knowledgeable about what the community looks for in a business than the people who live there.
+This can prove to be a huge advantage in building your local base because there is no one more knowledgeable about what the community looks for in business than the people who live there.
 This is also a great way to spread the word about your small business on a micro level.
 Small businesses looking to expand their market on a macro level, however, may have to employ a specialized team to research potential market patterns and opportunities on a national/regional level.

 5. Sending the Same Message to Different Clientele

 Every community is unique.
-Thus, printing and posting 20 thousand flyers that read exactly the same isn’t your best move.
+Thus, printing and posting 20 thousand flyers that read precisely the same isn’t your best move.
 Being specific helps direct action, which in turn, lowers cost effectively.
-Everyone processes things differently and this has a lot to do with knowing your target customer.
-You’re not going to market a T-Shirt that you’re selling in New York the same way you would in LA because they’re completely different communities!
+Everyone processes things differently, and this has a lot to do with knowing your target customer.
+You’re not going to market a T-Shirt that you’re selling in New York the same way you would in LA because they’re entirely different communities!
 Set up a calendar to create multiple ad runs with a variation of messages based on the area in which you are advertising.
 In the digital world, you can customize a landing page for each advertising campaign.
 Remember to keep it simple on the design and focus on the intended market!

 All in all, when it comes to strategizing your marketing for your business, you should think in a more micro perspective than a macro one.
 For example, you should create marketing campaigns targeting your local consumer before creating one for a regional/national level.
 This ensures that your ad is reaching your local customer first (you are a small business, after all).
-This way, you can measure conversion for your small business locally before jumping into marketing for a larger consumer base.
+This way, you can measure conversion for your small business locally before jumping into marketing for a broader consumer base.

 6. Not Being Realistic About Your Audience

 In 2017, consulting firm IHL Group released a report that showed which major chains were in the process of opening new locations or closing existing ones.
-The data revealed that Dunkin Donuts belonged to the former group whereas Starbucks belonged to the latter.
+The data revealed that Dunkin Donuts belonged to the former group, whereas Starbucks belonged to the latter.
 There are a few reasons for this, but they all revolve around Dunkin’s heightened understanding of their target audience.
 For example, Dunkin’ Donuts was smart enough to re-brand themselves to just “Dunkin” to avoid being associated with the ongoing donut trend fueled by over-paying hipsters.
 The re-branding was also a response to the increasing demand for newer brands and distaste for well-established staples of the industry.

 Starbucks CEO Howard Schultz, on the other hand, has repeatedly spoken out against corporate America.
 It seems that Schultz forgot that the only coffee drinkers who haven’t turned to small businesses are likely very corporate themselves.
-Despite his good intentions, Schultz essentially told his own customers not to give them their business.
+Despite his good intentions, Schultz essentially told his customers not to give them their business.

 7. Doing Your Own Marketing